 The NWCAA Board of Directors approves and awards funding.

-BP Cherry Point Refinery provided most of these funds ($4.4 million) to help offset carbon emissions from a new ultra-low-sulfur diesel fuel process unit that was installed in April 2013.
+About this project: BP Cherry Point Refinery provided most of these funds ($4.4 million) to help offset carbon emissions from a new ultra-low-sulfur diesel fuel process unit that was installed in April 2013.